molebox/seed-postgres-database-tutorial/README.md

 PGPORT=5432
 ```

 To create the default 10 rows in the table run `yarn seed` from a terminal.
 To create a custom amount of rows run `yarn seed --rows=x` where `x` is the number of rows you wish to create.
+You will be asked to login to Postgres each time the script is run using the credentials in the `.env` file.

 > Note: Each time the script is run the database is dropped and re-created.